-There are also different types of research products to take into account (e.g. methods, decision-making tools, process recommendations, technical information and policy implications).
+There are also different types of research products to take into account (e.g. methods, decision-making tools, process recommendations, technical information and policy implications/recommendations).

-Proposal - For an UP project the research products from the previous projects on which the call was based will be the subject of the project.
-Your synthesis of potential or actual products to be communicated about should be included in the RD1 box 18b.
+Proposal - At the proposal stage the products of a research project will be tentative.
+The project teams synthesis of potential or actual products to be communicated should be included in the RD1.